chkp-dhouari/AWS-CICD-CLOUDGUARD/README.md

 ![header image](build1.png)

-Its now time to intialize your project directory with Git, commit all the files a.
+Its now time to intialize your project directory with Git, add all the needed files and commit them to your project.
-I am using AWS CodeCommit.
-If AWS Codecommit, you will first need to add CodeCommit IAM permissions on your AWS account in order to be able to pushall the commited files to your Github or AWS CodeCommit repository.
-I will be using AWS CodeCommit: https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_ssh-keys.html
+For Repository, I am using AWS CodeCommit.
+If AWS Codecommit, you will first need to add AWS CodeCommit IAM permissions to your AWS account role in order to be able to push all the commited files to the AWS CodeCommit repository. https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_ssh-keys.html If you are using GitHub then you will need your SSH public key to your GitHub Repository.

 ![header image](git1.png)